 Here are some various paperback guides that are compact and lightweight.
 Golden Guides are easy and will help you get started with nature journaling.
 I only listed a few since there are many to choose from and it will depend upon what you want to study.

-And here are resource to use when you get further along on your nature observations and identifications.
+And here are resources to use when you get further along on your nature observations and identifications.

 Handbook of Nature Study, Anna Comstock This book has been in use for a long time and has recently been reprinted.
 It has fantastic descriptions of the plants as well as observations that can be modeled for younger children by reading it aloud.
 This can be used independently by older students.
 Look at the Handbook of Nature Study blog that uses this book for its newsletters and ideas.